 Hawaii is a dream destination for many travelers, with its crystal blue waters and unbeatable white-sand beaches.
-And after a pandemic shutdown, it’s back open to travelers from the mainland with a recent COVID-19 test in hand.
+And after a pandemic shutdown, it’s back open to vaccinated travelers from the mainland, and unvaccinated travelers with a recent COVID-19 test in hand.
 Hawaii also recently backed down on its plan to require a COVID-19 booster to bypass the mandatory testing requirement.

-But there’s no doubt: Whether you’re paying cash or using miles, it can be expensive.
+But there’s no doubt: Whether you’re paying cash or using miles, getting to Hawaii can be expensive.
 It doesn’t have to be.

 We’ll show you a few of our favorite ways to score cheap flights to Hawaii.
 That includes booking fares under $200 round-trip (or even less) as well as some strategies that allow you to book two to four roundtrip plane tickets after just a single credit card bonus.
 That’s right: You and three companions could fly to Hawaii for almost free.

 As travelers flock back to Hawaii, it’s time to strategize how to get there for cheap this year or next and finally scratch it off your bucket list.

 Get Cheap Flights to Hawaii Delivered to You (Or Make Them Free)

 Finding cheap flights to Hawaii can be hard work.
 We do it for you with Thrifty Traveler Premium.

 Hawaii is a hotspot, so we’re always searching for flights to save you hundreds of dollars – and we find them with our flight deal alert service.
 In just the last few months, we’ve found more than a dozen flight deals for our Premium members with round-trip flights nationwide to Hawaii under $400 – and many were under $300!

 And these aren’t deals to get on a plane next week: They’re for travel through spring of this year, including spring break!